-- First thread for which eureka is true will cancel the parallel region and exit. - Other threads exit next time they hit the cancel directive
+- First thread for which eureka is true will cancel the parallel region and exit. - Other threads exit next time they hit the cancel directive - Could add more cancellation points inside testing()

 Portable SIMD directives

 - Many compilers support SIMD directives to aid vectorisation of loops. - compiler can struggle to generate SIMD code without these - OpenMP 4.0 provides a standardised set - Use simd directive to indicate a loop should be SIMDized